-Glove mechanical stability may be deteriorated by chemical challenges, or just by hot dish washing water and other detergents.
-The impact of such exposures on mechanical stability (degradation) is tested at Eurofins, following international standards (ISO 1817, ASTM D471): Before and after exposure, glove dimensions (length/width, thickness, density), or glove stability under mechanical stress (tensile strength), are compared.
+Glove mechanical stability may be deteriorated by chemical challenges, or by hot water and detergent during washing.
+We offer testing services to evaluate the impact of such exposures on mechanical stability (degradation) in accordance with ISO 1817, ASTM D471.
+Before and after exposure, glove dimensions (length/width, thickness, density), or glove stability under mechanical stress (tensile strength), are all compared.

-Chemical protective gloves are made from elastomers or from thermoplastics.
-When wearing such gloves body heat and sweat will form warm and humid interior, in which the skin will soften.
-Under such conditions a hazardous substance entering inside the glove may prove extremely harmful.
+- Chemical protective gloves are made from elastomers or from thermoplastics.
+When worn, body heat and sweat will create a warm, humid interior atmosphere under which conditions skin will soften and become more porous; a hazardous substance entering the inside of the glove under these conditions may prove extremely harmful.

-Permeation testing under real use patterns is used for identifying safe gloves.
-In many cases, testing allows using a cheaper glove than those that are recommended in tables or by consultants without specific testing.
+Permeation testing carried out using real-use patterns under real-life temperature conditions to identify safe gloves for our clients has, in many cases, allowed a cheaper glove than those that were recommended in tables or by consultants (without specific testing).

-Some very reactive VOC's such as formaldehyde, and non water-soluble low volatile organic compounds, cannot be determined in that manner.
-Eurofins developed adaptations of standard test method with solid sampling discs tightly pressed at inside of glove, some of these discs even chemically impregnated, for collecting such difficult to monitor substances.
-Some examples are:
+Some very reactive VOC's such as formaldehyde, and non water-soluble low volatile organic compounds, cannot easily be determined.
+We have developed adaptations of standard test methods for collecting data for difficult to monitor substances.
+Examples include:

 - Epoxy resins